rishitk743/Fitlify-CEP/README.md

 Add details about your assignment below.
 Replace the placeholders with actual information.

-- Title: [Replace with assignment title]
-- Course / Instructor: [Replace with course or instructor name]
-- Due date: [Replace with due date]
-- Description:
-  - [Brief description of the task or requirements]
-- Deliverables:
-  - [List of files, features, or documentation to submit]
-- Progress / Notes:
-  - [Current progress, blockers, and next steps]

-Example:
 - Title: Fitlify UI Enhancement Assignment
-- Course / Instructor: Frontend Lab / Prof. X
+- Course / Instructor: Prof. Anil Bhadgale
-- Due date: 2025-09-15
+- Due date: 2025-09-08
 - Description:
   - Implement a user dashboard and community feed with posting and stories.
 - Deliverables: